Two Disciplines, One Workflow

 Lattice and Triply Periodic Minimal Surfaces (TPMS)

-For internal structure, topology optimisation gives way to lattice design.
-TPMS geometries — gyroid, Schwartz P, Diamond — provide excellent stiffness-to-weight ratios and are inherently additive-manufacturable.
+For internal structure, topology optimization often transitions into lattice design.
+TPMS geometries — gyroid, Schwarz P, and Diamond — provide excellent stiffness-to-weight characteristics and are inherently well suited to additive manufacturing.

 # Gyroid TPMS implicit function